Behind the Scenes

 Frequently Asked Questions about 24 hours in St. John’s

-A: Yes — Signal Hill, downtown, and Quidi Vidi are walkable or a short taxi ride apart.
-You’ll only need a car (or tour) for Cape Spear.
+A: Yes.
+Signal Hill, downtown, and Quidi Vidi are accessible by taxi or rideshare.
+A car is only needed for Cape Spear.

-A: Late spring through early fall (May–September) offers the best weather, long daylight hours, and the chance to spot whales and puffins.
+A: May to September offers the best weather, long daylight hours, and whale activity.

 About the Author

-Written & photographed by Roland Bast, TMAC travel photographer and storyteller.
-Roland specializes in authentic Canadian and international experiences — capturing people, landscapes, and local culture across the country.
+Written & photographed by Roland Bast, Canadian travel photographer and destination storyteller.
+A TMAC award-winning creator, Roland specializes in slow travel guides and photography-driven itineraries across Canada and beyond.

 Keep Exploring Beautiful Newfoundland